Skip to main content

 Recipe 6: Edit a published automation safely

-Use brew.automations.patch({ automationId, nodes, connections }) to publish a new version of the graph deterministically.
+Use brew.automations.patch({ automationId, nodes, connections }) to stage a new version of the graph deterministically, then a second patch({ published: true }) to promote it.
+(Lifecycle and graph edits can’t ride the same patchpublished is mutually exclusive with field updates.)
 The previously-published row stays live until you publish the new version explicitly.

 const latest = automations[0]!